jasper-th-wang/mongo-unicorns/readme.md

 ## 📍 Overview

 The Unicorn Data Service provides a web-based interface for users to query, filter, and sort information about unicorns.
+(Unicorns data provided from [The Little MongoDB Book](https://www.openmymind.net/2011/3/28/The-Little-MongoDB-Book/).

 Utilizing a combination of a frontend UI built with Tailwind and a backend server, it allows interaction with a MongoDB database storing unicorn data.